 Co-production can be described as an equitable partnership between Experts by Experience and clinical academics.
-Co-production as a theoretical framework requires active collaboration and constructive dialogue, which challenges traditional assumptions about the nature of knowledge.
+Co-production requires active collaboration and constructive dialogue, which challenges traditional assumptions about the nature of knowledge.
 It offers an alternative approach, creating a mutual space where different social worlds can come together.
-Gillard et al. (2012) identify that co-produced decisionmaking can enhance research findings and thus be a useful approach in identifying how the involvement of EBE can affect mental health nursing education.
-The Co-production of mental health nursing education (COMMUNE) project strives for 'transformative co-production', described as a new structure that embeds ideas of mutual trust and reciprocity and brings professionals and EBEs together to identify and manage opportunities to develop and deliver services.
+The COMMUNE project strived for 'transformative co-production', described as a new structure that embeds ideas of mutual trust and reciprocity and brings professionals and EBEs together to identify and manage opportunities to develop and deliver services.

-EBE involvement in mental health services is often described as powerful for meaningful change (Paul & Holt, 2017).
-More substantive and meaningful participation is emerging, with a movement towards co-production (INVOLVE, 2017; Vaeggemose, Ankersen, Aagaard, & Burau, 2018).
-Co-production, in this context is characterised by consumers and health care providers working collaboratively on projects, in a social environment featuring equitable power relations founded on trust and mutuality (Gill, 2018).
-Co-productive modalities of work are increasingly reported in research (Chambers et al., 2017), mental health service delivery (Lwembe, Green, Chigwende, Ojwang, & Dennis, 2017; Roper, Grey, & Cadogan, 2018), and education (Manning et al., 2017).
+EBE involvement in mental health services is often described as powerful for meaningful change [1].
+More substantive and meaningful participation is emerging, with a movement towards co-production [2].
+Co-production, in this context is characterised by consumers and health care providers working collaboratively on projects, in a social environment featuring equitable power relations founded on trust and mutuality [3].
+Co-productive modalities of work are increasingly reported in research [4], mental health service delivery [5, 6] and education [7].

 EBE involvement covers a range of opportunities for exercising influence, from active participation at the micro-level of individual decision-making, to more macro-level involvement in service planning, implementation and evaluation in education, service development, research and training.
-It includes active collaboration and constructive dialogue between professionals and EBEs with a view to reshaping relationships between EBE, health care professionals and educationalists.
+It includes active collaboration and constructive dialogue between professionals and EBEs with a view to reshaping relationships between EBE, health care professionals and educators.
 This with reduced stigma and hopefully a more recovery-orientated skill by students.

-EBE involvement in the education of health professionals varies from EBE academic positions in some institutions, to EBE contributing to classroom discussions in others (Happell et al. 2014), and generally, there is a lack of EBE input in develop of education (Happel et al. 2017).
-Research in the area is only beginning to emerge and much of what has been published focuses on student and health professional perspectives, with little known about service user perspectives (Byrne et al. 2013; Gidman 2013; Happell et al. 2014).
+EBE involvement in the education of health professionals varies from EBE academic positions in some institutions, to EBE contributing to classroom discussions in others [8], and generally, there is a lack of EBE input in develop of education [9].
+Research in the area is only beginning to emerge and much of what has been published focuses on student and health professional perspectives, with little known about service user perspectives [8, 10].